 I am irreverent, eclectic, and easily annoyed by mass-produced bullshit, particularly if it’s of the Herman Slater or fluffy bunny variety (watermelon fragrance oil, glitter, and jasmine for an attraction formula, for instance.
-That is just silly.
-It might work for some folks, but it’s not hoodoo, and while there may be more than one way to skin a cat, I’m not going to mix you up something and call it hoodoo when it isn't.
-Watermelon fragrance oil is not hoodoo, and if you want to argue about this, go find somebody else to argue with - I won't argue it here.)
+GTFO with that crap.
+It might work for some folks, but it’s not hoodoo, and while there may be more than one way to skin a cat, I’m not doing that variety of cat skinning on this blog.

-I study, though do not claim to be expert in, some strains of Latin American folk magic as well, and have a long-standing personal working relationship with Santisima Muerte I have been studying various divination arts and herblore for nearly thirty years, and come from a particularly Catholic-steeped folk magic background, so my hoodoo has lots of saints in it.
-I am much more than passingly familiar with Western Hermeticism and ceremonial magick; while I don't regularly immerse myself in it much anymore, as I've found the conjure I grew up around to be simpler, more direct, within the reach and means of virtually anymore, and just as (if not more) effective, I will know what you’re talking about if you write with a situation that touches on this type of spiritual or magickal background.
+I study (though do not lay hereditary or initiatory claim to and am not an expert in) some strains of what you might call faith healing or folk religious magic, particularly the those of Mexico, Italy, and Cajun Louisiana.
+I come from a particularly Catholic-steeped folk magic background, so my hoodoo has lots of saints in it.
+I’ve found the conjure I grew up around to be simpler, more direct, within the reach and means of virtually anymore, and just as (if not more) effective than any ceremonial stuff I’ve been involved in, so I don’t fool with any of that anymore, but I will know what you’re talking about if you write with a situation that touches on this type of spiritual or magickal background.

-Devotionally, I work in a Franco-Haitian Gnostic Voudon lineage with full consecration as a bishop in several lines of apostolic succession, and work with an active group of fellow bishops, energy workers, magickians, rootworkers, and serviteurs of the loa on a regular basis, here in the Southeastern U.S. Read more about me at my AIRR page or website.
+Devotionally, I work in a Franco-Haitian Gnostic Voudon lineage with full consecration as a bishop in several lines of apostolic succession, and work with an active group of fellow bishops, energy workers, rootworkers, and serviteurs of the loa on a regular basis, here in the Southeastern U.S.

 As of April 2020, I am not currently taking clients.